3dem/relion-documents/source/STA_tutorial/DuplicateParticles.rst

 We give this job the alias ``remove-dups`` and press the :runbutton:`Run!` button.
 The duplicated particles are then removed and the resulting duplicate-free particle set is in ``Select/remove-dups/particles.star``.

-In our run, we have removed 8919 from the initial 30577 particles.
+In our workspace, this job removed 8937 duplicated particles from the initial 30596 particles.